svenwiltink/sparsecat/README.md

 ```
 [![asciicast](https://asciinema.org/a/BMQStO5yWGWsG3xBigE2NV9Gx.svg)](https://asciinema.org/a/BMQStO5yWGWsG3xBigE2NV9Gx)

-### Support
+### But how does it work?

-Because the tool relies on the `lseek` syscall with `SEEK_HOLE` and `SEEK_DATA`
+Sparsecat used the `SEEK_HOLE` and `SEEK_DATA` capabilities of `lseek` on linux.
-only unix systems with the correct filesystems are supported.
 See [the man pages](https://man7.org/linux/man-pages/man2/lseek.2.html)
-for more information. `sparsecat` does work with unsupported filesystems, but it
-will simply transmit the entire file with a couple of bytes of overhead.
+for more information.
+Before sending the data inside a file Sparsecat creates a small header containing the size of the
+source file.
+The data sections follow this header.
+Each section consists of the offset in the target file, the length
+of the data section followed by the data itself.
+The wire format is identical to [ceph rbd export-diff](https://github.com/ceph/ceph/blob/aa913ced1240a366e063182cd359b562c626643d/doc/dev/rbd-diff.rst)

+When receiving a Sparsecat stream the Decoder detects if the target is an `*os.File`.
+When this is the case and the
+file is capable of seeking a fast path is used and the sparseness of the target file is preserved.
+When the target
+is not a file, such as an `io.Copy` to a buffer, Sparsecat will pad the output zero bytes.
+As if it is outputting the
+entire file.